dmitry-shchetinin/LineFlow/README.md

 * `LF_linearize_system`, which constructs the approximation of all line flow constraints in the system.

 These are so-called mex functions, which are written in C for efficiency but can be called from Matlab as regular Matlab functions.
-Compiled mex functions for Windows and MacOS are available from this repository.
-Alternatively, you can compile them yourself.
-This requires pre-built files (.o in Unix and .lib in Windows), which you can get from this repository or by building the library yourself using the steps described above.
-Note that compiling a mex function requires that Matlab have a C compiler.
+Compiled mex functions for Windows are available from this repository.
+Alternatively, you can compile them yourself, which requires that Matlab have a C compiler.
 The list of supported compilers is available [here]( https://ch.mathworks.com/support/compilers.html).
 To compile function `LF_linearize_XXX`, where `XXX` stands for `line` or `system`, follow these steps:

 1. Put the following files in a folder on your Matlab path:
     - `line_flow.h`
-    - `line_flow.lib` (for Windows), `line_flow.o` (for Linux), or `line_flow.a` (for MacOS)
+    - `line_flow.c`
     - `LF_linearize_XXX.c`

 2. Make this folder your current folder in Matlab.
 3. Type the following command in Matlab command line:
-    - for Windows:      `mex LF_linearize_XXX.c line_flow.lib`
-    - for Linux/MacOS:  `mex LF_linearize_XXX.c line_flow.o`
+    - `mex LF_linearize_XXX.c line_flow.c`

 That's it!
 Now you can call the compiled function as a regular Matlab function.